slangers/slangers.github.io/index.md

 ---
 # sam langford

-writer/editor/designer hybrid based in sydney, australia. former editor of [honi soit](http://honisoit.com).
+writer/editor/designer hybrid based in sydney, australia. former editor of [honi soit](http://honisoit.com) and BULL Magazine at the University of Sydney.

-twitter x instagram x github x email